 There are numerous home warranty companies that offer extended warranties for new and older homes, so even if your builder only offers a one-year builders warranty it is possible to buy additional coverage.
 It’s important to research new home warranty companies before purchasing coverage to make sure you are getting the coverage you need at a fair price from a reputable company.

 Personalized Production Homes – New Home Warranty

 When having a personalized production home built, it’s customary for the home and land to be offered as a package deal.
 You will have the ability to choose from a variety of home floor plans and new home options; therefore, with a personalized production home, you will still have the opportunity to customize your home to a certain extent.

-When it comes to offering a warranty, each production home builder is required to offer a one year builders new home warranty for their homes.
-However, some builders offer custom home warranties, such as the McKee Homes Limited Warranty Program offered by McKee Homes that covers the material and defects for one year, the home’s systems for two years and the structure for 10 years.
+When it comes to offering a warranty, each production home builder is required to offer a one-year builders’ new home warranty for their homes.
+However, some builders offer custom home warranties, such as the 2-10 Warranty Program offered by McKee Homes that covers the material and defects for one year, the home’s systems for two years and the structure for 10 years.

 Having a good quality home warranty provided by your home builder saves money over the years as you don’t need to purchase additional coverage after the first year.
-Another advantage of the McKee Homes Limited Warranty Program is that it is fully-transferable, which increases the resale value of the home, should you ever need to sell it.
+Another advantage of the 2-10 Warranty Program is that it is fully-transferable, which increases the resale value of the home, should you ever need to sell it.

 - Ten (10) years of structural defect coverage for load-bearing components.

 - Two (2) years of systems surety coverage against defects in wiring, piping, and ductwork in electrical, plumbing, heating, cooling, ventilating, and mechanical systems.